brave/token-lists/README.md

 Then startup Brave using:
 `open -a Brave\ Browser\ Beta.app --args --use-dev-goupdater-url --user-data-dir=$(mktemp -d)`

-After things are tested you can run the Jenkins job: `brave-core-ext-wallet-data-files-update-publish` and then after success, test on your normal Brave profile.
+After things are tested you can run the [Jenkins job](https://ci.brave.com/job/brave-core-ext-wallet-data-files-update-publish) and then after success, test on your normal Brave profile.
 The change will be live within 5-10 minutes.
 Please also test on production.

 After testing on production, gives sign off in Slack on `#releases` and `#prod-changes`.